 - On receiving the message of Gas leakage, he will inform all Sec.
-Comdrs, Coy Comdrs, Insp/SW and QRT party. - He will also inform Fire and medical services.
-2. - He will keep inform DC/AC, Insp/SW and QRT party about every development and make co-3 ordination among them. - He will generate siren by activating alarm system to alert DVC RTPS Employee, labor and duty 4.
-Sentries. - 5.
+Comdrs, Coy Comdrs, Insp/SW and QRT party. - 2.
+He will also inform Fire and medical services. - He will keep inform DC/AC, Insp/SW and QRT party about every development and make coordination among them. - He will generate siren by activating alarm system to alert DVC RTPS Employee, labor and duty Sentries. - 5.
 He will inform the HOD of concern Department.

-- Inspector/Security Wing, CISF shall be the operational I/C for contingency during gas leakage. - He will immediately direct Sector Commanders to send off duty personnel for re-enforcement.
-2. - He will depute a suitable SO to lead the re-enforcement party.
-3. - He will intimate higher formation of CISF and CE (HOP) about the Gas leakage and keep them 4. inform of every event or development. - He will also inform SDPO Raghunathpur and Local SHOs and seek their help in case of need.
-5. - He may also get extra man power or any other help from nearby CISF Units.
-6. - He will depute a suitable SO to assist Management in crowd and traffic control. - He will liaise Management officers for food arrangement for extra manpower, Re- enforcement party 8. and other agencies involved in contingency. - He will inform nearby NDRF and seek their help in case of need. - He will ensure that Fire and Ambulance service may get smooth entry /Exit in plant without any 10. hurdle. - He will inform operational head of the Plant and suggest him to cut off the Gas/liquid supply.
-11.
+- Inspector/Security Wing, CISF shall be the operational I/C for contingency during gas leakage. - 2.
+He will immediately direct Sector Commanders to send off duty personnel for re-enforcement. - 3.
+He will depute a suitable SO to lead the re-enforcement party. - He will intimate higher formation of CISF and CE (HOP) about the Gas leakage and keep them inform of every event or development. - 5.
+He will also inform SDPO Raghunathpur and Local SHOs and seek their help in case of need. - 6.
+He may also get extra man power or any other help from nearby CISF Units. - 7.
+He will depute a suitable SO to assist Management in crowd and traffic control. - He will liaise Management officers for food arrangement for extra manpower, Re- enforcement party and other agencies involved in contingency. - 9.
+He will inform nearby NDRF and seek their help in case of need. - 10.
+He will ensure that Fire and Ambulance service may get smooth entry /Exit in plant without any hurdle. - 11.
+He will inform operational head of the Plant and suggest him to cut off the Gas/liquid supply.